-We finally know what former FBI Director James Comey’s memos detailing his interactions with President Donald Trump say, almost a year after the world first learned of their existence.
+We finally know what former FBI Director James Comey’s memos on his interactions with President Donald Trump say, almost a year after the world first learned of their existence.

 The Justice Department handed Congress unclassified versions of Comey’s memos Thursday after top Republicans on multiple House committees requested them last week.
 Hours later, the Associated Press published 15 pages of them.